cube-drone/build-a-the-web-presentation/0 - Structure.md

 There are two primary kinds of message you'll send to the server - GETs and POSTs.
 When you GET a path, you're saying to the server- whatever is there, go get it for me.
 When you POST to a path, you're saying - here, server, I have something, take it and put it at the path I gave you.

 For example, imagine a theoretical comments section - you might GET /blogpost/1234/comments , and then send a POST to /blogpost/1234/comments containing some structured data that it would then add as a comment.

+GET and POST are the important ones - GETs are for getting data, POSTS are for changing data, and that's all you really need to know.
+There are some more esoteric ones, like DELETE, and PUT, and HEAD, and PATCH, but you mostly don't need to use them.

 #### Headers
 Your GET or POST request don't travel alone - they can also bring a bunch of metadata with them.
 This metadata comes in key/value pairs called "Headers".